How to Set Up and Manage Multiple Budgets in a Project

 When a single project encompasses various work streams, billing models, or service lines, tracking everything under one financial umbrella can get complicated.
 By enabling multiple budgets within a project, you gain granular control over time tracking, expenses, and team allocations.

-• Click on your Profile Icon in the navigation sidebar and select Settings.
+1. Click on your Profile icon in the navigation sidebar and select Settings.

-• From the left-hand menu, scroll down and click on Financial management.
+2. From the left-hand menu, scroll down and click Financial management.

-Each budget can have their own individual budget fields associated with them.
-In order to create a new budget field:
+Each budget can have its own individual fields.
+To create a new budget field:

 1. Navigate to Settings and scroll down to the Fields section.